 Helping students and teachers pursue their dreams.

-Sun Valley Museum of Art believes art education is essential to building engaged, curious, inspired and contributing citizens.
+The Sun Valley Museum of Art believes art education is essential to building engaged, curious, inspired and contributing citizens.
 Art strengthens individuals and communities, and SVMoA's educational programs develop fundamental life skills like confidence, improvisation, empathy, self-expression and problem-solving.

-Sun Valley Museum of Art awards local students and educators five different types of scholarships annually to further their education in the arts and humanities.
+The Sun Valley Museum of Art awards local students and educators five different types of scholarships annually to further their education in the arts and humanities.
 Since the scholarship program's inception in 1998, SVMoA has awarded over $1 million to students and educators.
 The SVMoA scholarship program is made possible through funds raised at the SVMoA's Annual Wine Auction and private donations.
 Thank you to our generous donors!

 The Wendy & Alan Pesky

 The Gay V. Weake